Jehan Daruvala: 2023–24 season

-On 27 September 2023, Daruvala signed a contract with Maserati MSG Racing for the 2023–24 Formula E season, teaming up with Maximilian Günther.
-Daruvala finished his debut race at Mexico City in 16th place, before making his first Duels in qualifying in just his third race in Diriyah by qualifying in fifth, but retired due to a car issue.
-His first points came at the Misano ePrix, where he finished ninth thanks to a masterclass energy strategy.
-He was set for more to gain points in Monaco, but had issues deploying his Attack Mode and dropped to 20th at the flag.
-However, he redeemed himself with his second and final points finish at the Berlin ePrix with seventh place, improving his personal best result.
-He ended the season in 21st place in the standings with eight points, far behind teammate Günther's 73.
+On 27 September 2023, Daruvala signed with Maserati MSG Racing for the 2023–24 Formula E season, teaming up with Maximilian Günther.
+He finished his debut race in Mexico City in sixteenth place, before reaching the Duels stage of qualifying for the first time in Diriyah, where he qualified fifth, but retired from the race due to a technical issue.
+Daruvala scored his first points at the Misano ePrix with ninth place, aided by an effective energy management strategy.
+He was in contention for more points in Monaco, but difficulties deploying Attack Mode dropped him to twentieth at the finish.
+He later recorded a career-best result of seventh at the Berlin ePrix marking his second and final points finish of the season.

-Following a difficult rookie season, Daruvala left the team and the series.
-In March 2025, Daruvala announced on Instagram that he would not be racing in any series for 2025.
+Daruvala concluded his rookie campaign 21st in the standings with eight points, significantly behind Günther.
+Following the season, he departed both Maserati and the championship.
+In March 2025, Daruvala announced that he would not compete in any racing series for the year.